xz0127/tp/docs/DeveloperGuide.md

    1. Prerequisites: Data save location not modified.
 The `preference.json` file is not edited.
 Multiple patients in the list.

-   1. Look for the patient Json file at the default location: `.\data\patientbook.json`
+   1. Look for the patient json file at the default location: `.\data\patientbook.json`

    1. Remove the `Nric` field of the first patient in the file.
 Note the patient name.